wchiquito/jj-for-everyone.github.io/src/describe.md

 If you don't obey these rules, the world won't descend into chaos, but you might make some people sad.

 If you're working on a version-controlled project with other people, these people might have additional expectations about the content and structure of commit descriptions.
-Make sure to "read the room" and adhere to the conventions of the project.
+Make sure to adhere to existing conventions, consistency is key.